projectshaped/parametric-svg/Readme.md

 A parameter reference is an equivalent of an ECMAScript variable identifier – both in syntax and in meaning.
 It represents the value of a parameter of the same name.
 If no parameter is passed, it falls back to the default value delared in the [`<ref>`][ref] or [`<parametric:ref>`][parametric-ref] element.

-If the passed value or default value is invalid, or none of them is found, an [error][] should be thrown.
+If the referenced value is invalid or undefined, the expression containing the reference should result in an [error][].

 For example, in the declaration `<circle parametric:r="10 * factor" />`, `factor` is a parameter reference.
 If the parameter `factor` is assigned a value of `5`, the expression `10 * factor` will evalute to `50`.